named-data/StateVectorSync/Specification.md

 - The encoded state vector in the Interest consists of a sequence of State Vector Entries, ordered in [NDN canonical order](https://docs.named-data.net/NDN-packet-spec/0.3/name.html#canonical-order) of name.
-- Each entry has a node name followed by a list of [bootstrap timetamp, sequence number] tuples.
+- Each entry has a node name followed by a list of [bootstrap timestamp, sequence number] tuples.
 - Bootstrap time is specified as seconds since the Unix epoch.
 Negative values are invalid.
 - The sequence number is 1-indexed, i.e. the first valid sequence number in a state vector is 1.
 - If an entry is not present in the state vector, it is considered as 0 for any calculations.